nutan-2503/Chest-X-Ray-DetectionApp-With-Docker/README.md

 ````
 Run http://127.0.0.0/5000/ to test the application

-- Using Docker:
+- Using Docker:<br/> a.
- a.
 Build the docker image using:
  ````
  docker build --tag=chest-x-ray:latest .
  ````